AdobeDocs/learning-manager.en/help/migrated/learners/frequently-asked-questions-for-learners.md

 +++What is the difference between Learning and Catalog?

-In&nbsp;Learning&nbsp;tab, you can view all the&nbsp; [courses](feature-summary/courses.md),&nbsp; [learning programs](feature-summary/learning-programs.md)&nbsp;and&nbsp; [certifications](feature-summary/certifications.md)&nbsp;that are enrolled by you or assigned to you.
-You can also move to learning tab by clicking the&nbsp;Go to Learning&nbsp;link.
+In Learning tab, you can view all the  [courses](feature-summary/courses.md),  [learning programs](feature-summary/learning-programs.md) and  [certifications](feature-summary/certifications.md) that are enrolled by you or assigned to you.
+You can also move to learning tab by clicking the Go to Learning link.

-In&nbsp;Catalog&nbsp;tab, you can see all the courses, learning programs and certifications that are available for your role in the company account.
-You can also move to&nbsp;Catalog&nbsp;tab, by clicking&nbsp;Go To Catalog&nbsp;link.
+In Catalog tab, you can see all the courses, learning programs and certifications that are available for your role in the company account.
+You can also move to Catalog tab, by clicking Go To Catalog link.

 +++